OliviaSapp2/INFO448-BigGoButton/README.md

 - 1st time: the text should change to read "You have pushed me 1 time!"

--Each time after that: the counter in the text should increment by 1
+- Each time after that: the counter in the text should increment by 1

 - The text should read "You have pushed me 2 times!" "...
 3 times!" and so on